Skip to main content

 Hatchet Read Alikes

 Written almost 40 years ago, many have read the thrilling story of Hatchet, where Brian Robeson survived in the wild after a plane crash left him stranded.
-While many readers haven't had to survive in the wild like Brian, many find inspiration in his perseverance and ingenuity while working through his own emotional distress.
+While most readers haven't had to survive in the wild like Brian, many find inspiration in his perseverance and ingenuity while working through his own emotional distress.
 If you or your child love survival stories, here are ones like Hatchet that you are sure to find intriguing.

-Written by Dusti Bowling
+By Dusti Bowling

 New York: Little, Brown and Company, 2020.
 Fiction.
 307 pages.

 Exactly a year after her mother was killed in a restaurant shooting, Nora's dad takes her out for her birthday far away from society to go repelling into a slot canyon.
-However, an unexpected flashflood steals Nora's father away, leaving her alone to fend for herself.
+However, an unexpected flash flood steals Nora's father away, leaving her alone to fend for herself.
 These incidents trigger her anxiety and PTSD from losing her mother.
-She needs to rely on the survival skills her parents have taught her over the years as well as coping skills she's learned in therapy.
+She needs to rely on the survival skills her parents have taught her over the years, as well as, coping skills she's learned in therapy.

-Written by Gary Paulsen
+By Gary Paulsen

 New York: Farrer Straus Giroux Books for Young Readers, 2022.
 Fiction.
 246 pages.